 The Last Will & Testament, or “Will” for short, is a tool that allows your voice to be heard, and your wishes implemented, regarding who will inherit your assets.
 The Will does not keep your affairs out of Probate Court.
 You can think of a Will as a road map directing the Court where to go.

 A Trust is a probate avoiding tool.
 If you transfer assets into your Trust, which you control during your lifetime, your loved ones can generally skip the probate process which would otherwise be time-consuming, expensive and stressful.
 The Trust designates a Successor Trustee who will follow your instructions and transfer your assets, ideally without any Court involvement.
-At Abrams Probate & Planning Group, we work with you to help you through this process.
+Michelle L. Abrams, Esq. can work with you to help you through this process.

 A Power of Attorney is an effective tool to allow you to designate a person (or persons) to make decisions for you if you cannot.
 The Power of Attorney also allows you to avoid conflict or tension among family and/or loved ones who may each wish to assist you when you can longer manage your own affairs.
 The Power of Attorney can also be a means by which you may stay out of the Guardianship Court.